melissafasol/InkubaLM-Challenge/README.md

 (e.g., "I hope you're having a good day so far" → "Natumai unakuwa na siku njema hadi sasa" in Swahili)

 ## Solution: Token Balancing
-I repeated or padded short-output examples (sentiment/XNLI) to ~18 tokens to ensure each task contributed an equal number of tokens to the loss.
+I padded short-output examples (sentiment/XNLI) to ~18 tokens to ensure each task contributed an equal number of tokens to the loss.

-## ✅ Post-Fine-Tuning Performance
-After applying QLoRA and token balancing:
 ### New Zindi Score: 0.35 🎉
 Biggest gain: translation & inference improved significantly.
 Remaining issue: sentiment classification still underperformed.

-## 🔍 SHAP Analysis: Token-Level Insights
+## Model Evaluation with SHAP: Token-Level Insights
 To interpret model behavior, I used SHAP (SHapley Additive exPlanations):
 SHAP assigns each token a value indicating how much it influenced the model’s prediction.